 We forget the lessons of past disasters at our own peril

-In the context of the terrible fires facing the nation, the telling reflection that “Those who do not remember the past are doomed to repeat it” has salience.
+In the context of the recent bushfires across Australia, the telling reflection that “Those who do not remember the past are doomed to repeat it” has particular importance.

 There are two sources of knowledge that are critical to consider at the present time.
 The least remembered is the collective testimony of survivors that demonstrates how extreme threat can disorganise rational behaviour.
 This disruptive impact of extreme stress has major implications for the nature of the warnings and advice that may be given to those at risk in these circumstances.
 The second source of information is the brutal collective statistics of destruction which tell us that similar fires have happened before.
 The 1983 Ash Wednesday was one of the most rigorously studied disaster in the international literature, at the time, and documented the long-term psychological cost to the volunteer firefighters.
 Despite this fact, it remains the case that mental programs for volunteer firefighters still do not reflect optimal evidence based practice.
 Is this an acknowledgement of the knowledge and costs to the volunteers who protect us from these fires but suffer injuries as a consequence these disasters?
 Equally there is a propensity to not optimally use past lessons in the services put in place to assist the mental health recovery of affected communities.